Coil winding technology: Phase-wise wound T-segments

-c) Plugged tooth coils
+Plugged tooth coils

 Plugged tooth coils are frequently used in a star-shaped stator design where a final ring or yoke is mounted after the assembly of the coils.
 Inside slotted stator laminations can also be fitted with plugged tooth coils.
 But in that case, fill factor losses can be registered due to the plug-in direction from the inside to the outside.
 Conical windings are only possible and beneficial, if the plug-in direction is from the outside to the inside.
 As for the type of insulation, it is possible – as with the classical single teeth – to work with paper insulations or insulating end plates.
 If insert moulding is applied with a star-shaped package, it is not referred to as plugged tooth coils anymore because of the necessary direct winding with a needle winding system, flyer winding technique or linear winding technique.

 Plugged tooth coils eventually require at least two contact points per coil, just as the single teeth.
 Toothed chains of a phase connected in series are rarely produced since, compared with the already difficult assembly of phase-wise wound T-segments, they will be followed by further assembly movements (pushing onto the stator pack) and the changing length ratios of the connecting wires between the coil sections of a phase.
 Therefore, two cut-and-clamp contacts per coil are frequently used for plugged tooth coils which finally reach into a control card or a lead frame via pin-like forms of the contacts.

-d) Chains on poles (chained poles)
+Chains on poles (chained poles)

-With this kind of stator design they try to combine the benefits of the needle-wound laminations => Minimum number of contact points – with the advantages of the linear wound single tooth => Maximum fill factor.
+With this kind of stator design they try to combine the benefits of the needle-wound laminations.
+A minimum number of contact points – with the advantages of the linear wound single tooth creates a maximum fill factor.

 For this, the chained poles winding technique is used that provides a very high fill factor due to the fact that the structure of the stator is opened up into a linear arrangement of the single teeth and besides, in contrast to the otherwise common single teeth, generates only a few contact points.
 The connecting wires of the coil sections of a phase connected in series do not need to be separated.

 When winding toothed chains, the flyer winding technique, also a type of needle winding and chain winding can be used.